Staying Compatible by Staying Yourself

-The question is: how to be in a relationship and not lose yourself; how to be part of a We without losing Me.
+How can you be in a relationship and not lose yourself; how can you be part of a "we" without losing "me"?

 So what can people do to make sure that their relationship is one in which they and their partner thrive?
 And what can they not do to make sure that their relationship is not having a stultifying effect on either of them?

-* Encourage your partner to maintain interests that have always been meaningful to him/her.
+- Encourage your partner to maintain interests that have always been meaningful to him or her.

-* Support your partner maintaining friendships that were important to him/her before knowing you.
+- Support your partner in maintaining friendships that were important to him or her before knowing you.

 Establish meaningful communication.
 Two people sharing life together have much to talk about.
 It is important for them to develop an open and compassionate style of talking and listening to one another.

-* Don't just discuss your relationship or the kids; each of you should make a point to talk about him/herself while the other listens.
+- Don't just discuss your relationship or the kids; each of you should make a point to talk about him or herself while the other listens.

 Give importance to your sexual relationship.
-Sexuality is not only an intimate expression of love between two people, it is a significant aspect of who you are as an adult.
+Sexuality is not only an intimate expression of love between two people, but it's also a significant aspect of who you are as an adult.
 Pay attention to your sexuality: enjoy the playfulness of flirting, the tenderness of affectionate contact, and the passion of lovemaking.

-* Be flirtatious: it's intimate, sexy and it's fun!
-It is also a way of acknowledging each other as a separate people.
+- Be flirtatious — it's intimate, sexy and it's fun!
+It is also a way of acknowledging each other as separate people.

-* Be fully present in your lovemaking.
-Maintain eye contact, talk; shut out the rest of the world and really be together.
+- Be fully present in your lovemaking.
+Maintain eye contact and talk.
+Shut out the rest of the world and really be together.

 The idea of finding your "missing piece" or "soul mate" is based on misconceptions about needing someone else to be made complete.
 Unfortunately, to try to accomplish this, a person has to be less than they are.
 In the process of giving up part of themselves, they come to resent their partner.
 To avoid this:

-* Don't assume that there is no more to know about your partner.
-It does him/her an injustice to assume that there are no more ways that he/she can surprise or delight you.
+- Don't assume that there is no more to know about your partner.
+It does him or her an injustice to assume that there are no more ways that he or she can surprise or delight you.

 Don't let a role replace real relating.
 In a fantasy bond, fantasy takes the place of reality.
 The form of a relationship is substituted for the substance of a relationship.

 Don't idealize or denigrate your partner.
 When a fantasy bond first develops, partners tend to idealize each other.
-But as they become aware of one another's shortcomings, they over-react because their fantasy is being disrupted.
-They become cynical and disillusioned, and critical of each other.
-Neither idealization nor cynicism has a place in a relationship between two adults who see each other as real people with positive attributes, amusing idiosyncrasies and personal limitations and flaws.
+But as they become aware of one another's shortcomings, they overreact because their fantasy is being disrupted.
+They become cynical, disillusioned, and critical of each other.
+Neither idealization nor cynicism has a place in a relationship between two adults who see each other as real people with positive attributes, amusing idiosyncrasies, and personal limitations and flaws.

-* Don't distort your partner so that you can see him/her as perfect.
+- Don't distort your partner so that you can see him or her as perfect.

-* Don't punish your partner for not living up to your idealization of him/her.
+- Don't punish your partner for not living up to your idealization of him or her.